-Canstar Blue compares wireless routers from Apple, NETGEAR, Netcomm, DLink, TPLink and Belkin based on performance & reliability, ease of use, speed, features, value for money, range of reception and overall customer satisfaction.
+Canstar Blue reviews and compares wireless routers from TP Link, Belkin, D-Link, Netcomm, Netgear, Telstra Gateway, Huawei & iiNet based on performance & reliability, speed, value for money, range of reception, ease of use, features & overall customer satisfaction.

 See our Ratings Methodology.

-Getting a quality wireless router could mean the difference between a frustrating internet experience, and a pleasant one.
+Getting a quality wireless router can mean the difference between a frustrating internet experience and a pleasant one.
 Quite often your provider gives you a wireless router when you sign up to a broadband plan.
-While they get the job done, they are usually nothing spectacular.
+While they will get the job done, they are usually nothing spectacular.
 Providers might give you no choice but to use the router they provide, and while this can be convenient, what’s offered up for free may not be the latest and greatest.
 You may also have to pay extra if you want to upgrade your modem, and at this stage you may as well go your own route.

-Some internet providers even make you bring your own (BYO) wireless router.
+Some internet service providers even make you bring your own (BYO) wireless router.
 In this case, don’t necessarily count this as a curse, rather a blessing in disguise.
-Having to bring your own wireless router is a great way to purchase a quality one, or even save a few bucks as opposed to purchasing a provider-supplied one.
+Having to bring your own wireless router is a great way to get your hands on a quality one, or even save a few bucks as opposed to purchasing a provider-supplied one.

-If you’re looking to go it alone, where should you look for a quality wireless router?
-To offer some guidance, Canstar Blue surveyed hundreds of Australian adults who have bought a new wireless router in the last three years, to find out how they rate their device based on several important factors, including performance & reliability, ease of use, and range of reception.
-As you can see from the ratings table above, Apple came out the most highly recommended.
+If you’re looking to ‘go it alone’, where should you look for a quality router?
+To offer some guidance, Canstar Blue has surveyed more than 1,200 Australian adults who have bought a new wireless router in the last three years, to find out how they rate their device based on several important factors, including its performance & reliability, ease of use, range of reception and – of course – speed.
+As you can see from the ratings table above, TP Link has emerged as the most highly rated brand this year.

 A wireless router connects your personal devices – such as mobile phones and tablets – wirelessly to the internet.
-This is done through the router basically acting as a ‘link in the chain’ of your home’s wireless network, and the wireless router forwards IP packets from one network to another.
+This is done through the router acting as a ‘link in the chain’ of your home’s wireless network, with the wireless router forwarding IP packets from one network to another.
 That is to say, a router is a device that joins two networks together, in this case being the router to the internet, and your router to your devices.

 Routers are also used to ‘daisy chain’ networks around your home.
 This is particularly useful if you need to get wireless internet signals into the farthest reaches of your home.
 This can get complicated and the signal can potentially get diluted the more ‘links in the chain’ you have, but wireless routers do present a convenient way to ‘route’ the internet around your home.

-Many people just ‘plug and play’ with their wireless router, but knowing about your router’s Wi-Fi standards and bands, its classification, and its own features, are important for selecting a capable wireless router for your needs.
+Many people just ‘plug and play’ with their router, but knowing about your router’s Wi-Fi standards and bands, classification and features is important for selecting a capable wireless router for your needs.

-You might have seen the various numbers and letters specifying your wireless router’s ‘standards’.
+You may have seen the various numbers and letters specifying your wireless router’s ‘standards’.
 Simply put, you should be looking out for routers with standards of ‘802.11n’ or ‘802.11ac’.
-All standards are backwards and forwards compatible, but with data speeds increasing markedly since standards were introduced, it’s important to get a router with decent standards.
+All standards are backwards and forwards compatible, but with data speeds increasing significantly since standards were introduced, it’s important to get a router with decent standards.

 Long story short, you should ideally be looking for a dual-band, 802.11ac wireless router.
 Failing that, an 802.11n router will do the job and is the cheaper and more commonly-available of the two standards of wireless router – any older standard and you run the risk of suffering from an inferior speed capacity.

 Beyond the standards stipulated above, there are a few other numbers and letters to look out for when buying a wireless router.
 You might have seen codes starting with an ‘AC’ or ‘N’, followed by a three or four digit number – N600, AC1900 and so on.
-This is the Wi-Fi classification, and it is worth paying attention to.
-The numbers stipulate – with dual-band routers – the combined speed of both bands, rounded to the nearest 100.
+This is the Wi-Fi classification – it’s worth paying attention to it.
+The numbers stipulate, with dual-band routers, the combined speed of both bands, rounded to the nearest 100.
 For example, ‘AC1900’ roughly means a 600Mbps link speed using the 2.4GHz band, and 1300Mbps using the 5GHz band.

 So the next time you see one of these classifications when shopping for a wireless router, know that the number roughly translates to maximum link speeds, and the faster your internet has the potential to be.
 However, as with most technology-related things in life, it takes two to tango: